mayaanne/foundations/sprint-4/js-testing.md

 #### Unit Testing

-Unit testing is a part of `functional programming`.
+Unit testing is a part of `functional programming` (the type of programming we are doing).
 As our code is divided into small individual functions that make up a larger programme, we need to test these small `units` of code to make sure each part is doing what we expect.

 Unit testing doesn't care if our whole project works as expected, but instead makes sure each of the functions within it does what we need them to.
 As we can rely on the small peices of code, we can build our larger peices on top of them knowing they are working correctly.